cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 3. `plugin-catalog.yaml` - This file provides a list of plugins that are not already part of the Core plugin envelope and makes those plugins available to be installed on a Managed Master.
 4. `plugins.yaml` - This file contains a list of all plugin to be installed on a Managed Master by the Core CasC capability.
 ---
+name: enable-casc

 ## Enabling CasC for a Core Managed/Team Master

-The `workshop-setup` job modified the `jenkins.yaml` file with `sed` and then copied the Core configuration bundle YAML files from your forked **core-config-bundle** repository to a sub-directory with the same name as your Team Master inside a special directory - the `jcasc-bundles-store` directory - in the Jenkins home of the Core Operations Center from which you created your Team Master.
+The `workshop-setup` job that you ran in the *Core Workshop Setup* lab modified the `jenkins.yaml` file with `sed` and then copied the Core configuration bundle YAML files from your forked **core-config-bundle** repository to a sub-directory with the same name as your Team Master inside a special directory - the `jcasc-bundles-store` directory - in the Jenkins home of the Core Operations Center from which you created your Team Master.
 Your Team Master then had to be re-provisioned for the Core configuration bundle to take effect.

 When the Core Operations Center is provisioning a Team/Managed Master it will check to see if there is a matching configuration for the name of the Team/Managed Master being provisioned and copy that Core configuration bundle link YAML file to `/var/casc-bundle/bundle-link.yaml` on your Team Master and set the value of the `core.casc.config.bundle` system property to match that file path.

 Your Team Master will then use that protected link to download the Core configuration bundle to your Team Master.
 The `jenkins.yaml` file will be downloaded from the OC to `/var/jenkins_home/core-casc-bundle/jenkins.yaml` and the `casc.jenkins.config` system property will be set to that file path.
 ---
+name: config-bundle-details
-## Configuration Bundle Components
+## Configuration Bundle Details

 ### jenkins.yaml
 The `jenkins.yaml` provides all of the Jenkins system and plugin configuration - that is currently supported and primarily relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
 Also note that some, but not all, CloudBees Core plugins support JCasC based configuration.